rorihara/Keplerian_Mask_Generator/README.md

 # keplerian_mask_generator.py

 This tool generates Keplerian masks for astronomical data, optionally saves them in FITS or NPY formats, and creates animations of the data with overlaid masks.
-It is designed to handle FITS files and allows customization of various parameters related to the source and disk properties.
+It is designed to handle FITS files and allows customization of various parameters related to the disk properties.

 ## How to Run